yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 **A `RecordGate` contains the following elements:**

 - `AssociatedScoreId` - The ID of the `Score` that's examined.
-- `DesiredRecord` - The value that the associated `Score` needs to reach in order to unlock the `Gate`.
+- `DesiredRecord` - The value that the associated `Score` needs to reach in order to open the `Gate`.

 <br>
 ####**HOW TO DEFINE**